 In 2011 Free Technology for Teachers received the Edublogs Award for Best Ed Tech Blog.

 In 2012 Free Technology for Teachers received the Edublogs Award for Best Ed Tech Blog

-Free Technology for Teachers is read by an audience of more than 58,000 daily subscribers (current as of December, 2013).
+Free Technology for Teachers is read by an audience of more than 500,000 educators worldwide.

 About Me (Richard Byrne):

 I am a former high school social studies teacher best known for developing this blog.
 I taught for eight and a half years at Oxford Hills Comprehensive High School in South Paris, ME.
 During that time I piloted 1:1 laptop use before the program went school-wide.
 I coordinated a "laptop squad" to support teachers' use of laptops in their classrooms.
 I also served on a number of curriculum and assessment committees.